Nor no one here, for curses never pass The lips of those that breathe them in the air. (Act I, Scene iii, lines 290–291)

 No. So God help me, they spake not a word But, like dumb statues or breathing stones, Stared each on other and looked deadly pale; Which when I saw, I reprehended them And asked the mayor what meant this willful silence.
 (Act III, Scene vii, lines 24–28)

 Buckingham tried to spread bad feelings and insinuations about young Prince Edward’s parentage throughout London, and here he recounts the reactions of a crowd, which hold no good omens for Richard.
 Londoners have long understood Richard’s true goal of putting himself on the throne.
 They see through his manipulation and subterfuges, and they refuse to celebrate the proposed ascension of Richard to the throne.
 The lack of language—for example, cheers or shouts of approval—sends a powerful message.
-Both Buckingham and Richard understand that the crowd’s silence means they stand against him, not in support of him.
+Both Buckingham and Richard understand that the crowd’s silence means they stand against him, not supportive of him.

 Besides, the king’s name is a tower of strength Which they upon the adverse party want.
 (Act V, Scene iii, lines 13–14)